Corey Kispert NBA Preview vs. the Cavaliers

-Corey Kispert and the rest of the Washington Wizards will be facing off versus the Cleveland Cavaliers on Wednesday at 7:00 PM ET.
+The Washington Wizards, Corey Kispert included, face the Cleveland Cavaliers on Friday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.